panzerdp/dmitripavlutin.com/content/posts/106-defined-variable/index.md

 ---
-title: "Checking if a Variable is Defined in JavaScript"
+title: "3 Ways to Check if a Variable is Defined in JavaScript"
-description: "How to check correctly if a variable is defined in JavaScript using typeof operator, try/catch blocks, or window.hasOwnProperty()."
+description: "How to check if a variable is defined in JavaScript using typeof operator, try/catch blocks, or window.hasOwnProperty()."
 published: "2020-11-17T12:00Z"
 modified: "2020-11-17T12:00Z"
-thumbnail: "./images/cover-9.png"
+thumbnail: "./images/cover-10.png"
 slug: javascript-defined-variable-checking
 tags: ['javascript', 'variable', 'undefined']
 recommended: ['javascript-hoisting-in-details', 'javascript-variables-and-temporal-dead-zone']